ixchelgzlzr/Ccal_chloro/README.md

 #### R - It contains all the scripts of the analyses and figures done in R

- - data
+|- data
-|---- Corrected_C_californica_chloroplast_genome.gb - **Reference genome of _C. californica_**
+|---- Corrected_C_californica_chloroplast_genome.gb - **Reference genome of _C. californica_**.
 |---- Coverage.csv - data to generate the coverage plot.
-|---- length_data_short.csv - data to generate chloroplasts comparison plot
+|---- length_data_short.csv - data to generate chloroplasts comparison plot.
 |---- structure_data.xlsx - this is the main dataset of structural information.
 It contains matrices of presence/abscence of genes and introns.